joegenius98/Undergrad_Honors_Thesis/kFactorVAE/graphs/README.md

 <br><br><br><br>

-The below is a previous attempt I was doing with Google Sheets.
+The instructions below indicate a previous attempt I did with Google Sheets.
 It turned out to be a significant waste of time.
 # ~~How to Make Graphs from the Data~~

 ~~1.
 Copy/paste the recon. loss data, discriminator accuracy, total corr.
-(VAE), and k-factor similarity loss window data from 5 seeds.~~
+(VAE), and k-factor similarity loss Visdom window data from 5 seeds.~~
     - ~~I recommend putting all the data in Google Sheets.~~

 ~~2.
 Choose the median MIG-scored KL divergence graph~~